Welcome

 years.

 and visitors are most welcome.
-Visiting Brethren are always welcome at
+Visiting Brethren of course are always welcome at

 our meetings, and non-Masons are equally welcome to visit our